emo3/objsrv/README.md

 ## Usage

+The following environmental variables must be defined:
+	HDPATH - The directory where extra hard disk volumes are stored chef_release - The version of chef client you want to use This version must be avaliable

 Todo: This will be unique depending on how the cookbook is developed and the tools it provides to configure nodes.
 Here's a simple example of using a cookbook and it's recipe.
 You'll want to elaborate on your own steps and include